shivshankardayal/full-website/c/source/stdatomic.rst

   ``memory_order_seq_cst``.

     **NOTE 1**

     Although it is not explicitly required that `S` include lock operations, it can always be extended to an order that does include lock and unlock operations, since the ordering between those is already included in the "happens before" ordering.

     **NOTE 2**

     Atomic operations specifying ``memory_order_relaxed`` are relaxed only with respect to memory ordering.
 Implementations must still guarantee that any given atomic access to a particular atomic object be indivisible with respect to all other atomic accesses to that object.

+For an atomic operation `B` that reads the value of an atomic object `M`, if there is a ``memory_order_seq_cst`` fence `X` sequenced before `B`, then `B` observes either the last ``memory_order_seq_cst`` modification of `M` preceding `X` in the total order `S` or a later modification of `M` in its modification order.

+For atomic operations `A` and `B` on an atomic object `M`, where `A` modifies `M` and `B` takes its value, if there is a ``memory_order_seq_cst`` fence `X` such that `A` is sequenced before `X` and `B` follows `X` in `S`, then `B` observes either the effects of `A` or a later modification of `M` in its modification order.

+For atomic operations A and B on an atomic object M, where A modifies M and B takes its value, if there are memory_order_seq_cst fences X and Y such that A is sequenced before X, Y is sequenced before B, and X precedes Y in S, then B observes either the effects of A or a later modification of M in its modification order.

+Atomic read-modify-write operations shall always read the last value (in the modification order) stored before the write associated with the read-modify-write operation.

+An atomic store shall only store a value that has been computed from constants and program input values by a finite sequence of program evaluations, such that each evaluation observes the values of variables as computed by the last prior assignment in the sequence.[86]
+The ordering of evaluations in this sequence shall be such that

+    If an evaluation B observes a value computed by A in a different thread, then B does not happen before A.
+    If an evaluation A is included in the sequence, then all evaluations that assign to the same variable and happen before A are also included.
 ..
 [1] See "future library direction" (iso.7.31.8).